Postal Facts - U.S. Postal Service

 1847 - U.S. postage stamps issued

-1775 - Benjamin Franklin appointed first Postmaster General by the Continental Congress
+1775 - Benjamin Franklin was appointed the first Postmaster General by the Continental Congress

 The first female Postmaster General was Megan J. Brennan, Washington, DC, 2015.